 Olmsted, Jr., apprenticed with his father and went into partnership with his brother, John Charles, after their father's retirement.
 Their firm, Olmsted Brothers, was based in Brookline, Massachusetts.
 Although John Charles was an accomplished architect, his younger brother, Olmsted, Jr., was very much his father's successor, and he became a figure of great prominence in his field until his retirement in the late 1940s.
 Olmsted, Jr.'s accomplishments were many and comparable to those of his distinguished father: at the invitation of FDR, he devised the landscape design still used at the White House; he was largely responsible for the creation of the National Mall in Washington; he was a driving force behind the creation of the National Park Service; designed suburban-style urban neighborhoods (including several in Utica); he wrote a number of pioneering urban development studies (including one for Utica, in 1908).
 Between them, father and sons, the Olmsteds were a dominant force in the field of American landscape architecture for nearly a century.

 Forest Hill Cemetery

-n 1848-50, Forest Hills became the first cemetery in Utica of this sort.
+In 1848-50, Forest Hills became the first "rural cemetery" in Central New York.
 Its roads followed the natural contours of the landscape, it contained picturesque ponds, and it was decoratively planted with trees and shrubs.
-In so many ways, it looked like what we’d today consider a park, and that is how many people used them—like parks.
+In so many ways, it looked like what we’d today consider a park, and that is how many people used it—like a park.

 Early Utica, by the English artist W. H. Bartlett.